These are the rules set out for our club competitions.

 7. Entries must be on the official form, (available from the box adjacent to the clubroom notice-board or downloaded from the clubs website, www.altvideo.co.uk, via the link at the bottom of the Competitions page) and should contain details of the running time and presentation format, as well as a brief synopsis of the work.
 The latest time for acceptance of entry forms and videos is 7.45pm on the evening of the competition.
 Entries submitted after this deadline may be rejected.

 7a.
 Online entries.
-Online entries must be recieved no later than 17:00 on the night of the competition, This includes entry forms and / or film uploads.
-Any recieved after that time will not reach the competition.
+Online entries must be received no later than 17:00 on the night of the competition, This includes entry forms and / or film uploads.
+Any received after that time will not reach the competition.

 8. The competition will be judged by audience vote to select the winner and runner-up.
 In the event of a tie (i.e. equal numbers of both first- and second-place votes being cast for the top two entrants) the trophy will be awarded jointly and held by each winner for a period of six months.